northwestcoder/terraform-satori-audit-export/README.md

 	- Hashicorp Terraform install [info here](https://www.terraform.io/downloads).
 For example, we used the brew method.

-2. Once both are installed, log into gcloud:
+2. Once both are installed, at your command line, log into gcloud:
 ```
 gcloud auth login
 ```